Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 1. Obtain a license to enable beta devices in AMD tools (to use the VCK190 platform).
 2. Obtain licenses for AI Engine tools.
-3. Follow the instructions for the [Vitis Software Platform Installation](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Installing-the-Vitis-Software-Platform) and ensure you have the following tools:
+3. Follow the instructions for the [Vitis Software Platform Installation](https://docs.amd.com/r/en-US/ug1701-vitis-accelerated-embedded/Installing-the-Vitis-Software-Platform), ensuring you have the following tools:

       * [Vitis™ Unified Software Development Platform 2025.2](https://docs.amd.com/v/u/en-US/ug1416-vitis-documentation)
       * [Embedded Platform VCK190 Base or VCK190 Base](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html)

 ### *Environment*: Setting Up Your Shell Environment
-When the elements of the Vitis software platform are installed, update the shell environment script.
+After installing the elements of the Vitis software platform, update the shell environment script.
 Set the necessary environment variables to your system specific paths for xrt, platform location, and AMD tools.

 1. Edit the `sample_env_setup.sh` script with your file paths: